GENERAL DOUGLAS MACARTHUR

 On 5 April 1942, General Brett issued General Order No 37, wherein "By direction of the President" DFCs were awarded to five crews who took part in "an aerial flight against the enemy".

 1 1st Lt Pease and six other crew.
-On 11 Mar 42, flew Batchelor Field to Philippines, landed without brakes, took off at night with 16 Air Corps passengers, landed safely in Australia, again without brakes.
+On 11 Mar 42, flew Batchelor airfield to Philippines, landed without brakes, took off at night with 16 Air Corps passengers, landed safely in Australia, again without brakes.

 2 Captain Godman and six other crew.
-On 13 Mar 42, flew from Batchelor field, bound to Philippines.
+On 13 Mar 42, flew from Batchelor airfield, bound to Philippines.
 At dusk, during letdown for landing, the B-17 struck the water.
 Two crew went down with the plane.
 Five swam ashore Philippines after four hours in the water.

 5 1st Lt Chaffin and seven crew.
-On 18 Mar 42 flew from Batchelor field to Philippines, and returned safely to Australia with the remainder of MacArthur's staff, and a number of valuable records.
+On 18 Mar 42 flew from Batchelor airfield to Philippines, and returned safely to Australia with the remainder of MacArthur's staff, and a number of valuable records.

 Ralph M. Knox says he was one of the servicemen to help load the B-17's which evacuated MacArthur, his family and his entourage of 18 other senior officers.
 Knox's book "The Emperor's Angry Guest" says that three B-17's actually left that night from Del Monte for Australia, not two as reported by other historians.
 He remembers that the B-17 that had crashed on 11 March 1942 was repaired using the remaining spare parts left at the airfield.
 They then filled that B-17 with "footlockers, crates of clothing and fur coats, pipe tobacco, several straight back chairs, little Arthur MacArthur's toys, one rocking chair and two particularly heavy mattresses".